CooCOccO/aliyun-oss-ruby-sdk/README.md

     pos = bucket.get_object(object_key).size
     next_pos = bucket.append_object(object_key, pos, :file => local_file)

-During the first append, you can use {Aliyun::OSS::Bucket#get_object} to get the object length.
+During the first append, you can use {AliyunOSS::OSS::Bucket#get_object} to get the object length.
-For later append operations, you can refer to the response of {Aliyun::OSS::Bucket#append_object} to determine the length value for next append.
+For later append operations, you can refer to the response of {AliyunOSS::OSS::Bucket#append_object} to determine the length value for next append.

 ***Note:*** Concurrent `append_object` and `next_pos` operations do not always produce correct results.